Apple maintains prices on new iPhones despite inflation | Technology

 Apple maintains prices on new iPhones despite inflation

-Apples latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery at the same prices as last years model, despite the inflationary pressure that has driven up the cost of many other everyday items.That decision, revealed on Wednesday during Apples first in-person product event in three years, came as a mild surprise.
+Apples latest line-up of iPhones will boast better cameras, faster processors, and a longer lasting battery all at the same prices as last years models, despite inflationary pressure that has driven up the cost of many other everyday items.That pricing decision, revealed Wednesday during Apples first in-person product event in three years, came as a mild surprise.

 - Country: